 • and international demand.

-Areas around Parc Monceau, Invalides, Saint Thomas d’Aquin, Passy and Ternes continue to maintain significant market depth despite a more demanding economic environment.
+The sectors around Parc Monceau, Les Invalides, Saint-Thomas-d’Aquin, Passy and Les Ternes retain significant market depth despite a more demanding economic context.

-This logic is particularly strong among non residents, wealthy families, entrepreneurs and buyers seeking partial wealth protection within the euro zone.
+This logic is particularly strong among non-residents, patrimonial families, entrepreneurs and buyers seeking to partially secure their wealth within the eurozone.

 The main stages of a real estate acquisition in France